 The Board regularly reviews and evaluates corporate strategy, major operational and financial plans, risk policy and performance objectives, and monitors implementation and corporate performance within the parameters of all relevant laws, regulations and codes of best business practice.
+The Board has ensured that policies and procedures are in place to maintain the highest standards of corporate conduct, including compliance with laws, regulations, business and ethical standards of the Company and its employees.

 The Board delegates specific responsibilities to the following Committees: